 About Nancy J. Nordenson

 By day, I'm a medical writer.
 After hours, which I'm loosely defining as early mornings or late evenings or weekends or other cracks of random time, I do another kind of work: creative writing, spiritual writing, essaying.
 This website is about that kind of work.
 I don't think of it as a hobby I play around at, but rather a spiritual vocation that I practice.
 I try to essay through layers of meaning; to behold life with an imaginative eye of faith; to create bridges from seen to unseen reality and back again; to write in a spirit of doxology and prayer and with an intention toward wholeness and calm.
 I write to encourage you, the reader.

 I write in a genre that goes by many names – creative nonfiction, literary nonfiction, lyric nonfiction, personal essay, lyric essay.
 Writers who write in this loose genre have a personal slant to what they write, so their work, in terms of approach, content, tone, and structure, is largely a function of who they are.
 My writing also tends to be idea-driven.
 While I draw on personal experience, I am more interested in following an idea or a question than in following my own narrative.
 In A Field Guide to Getting Lost, Rebecca Solnit wrote that "In essays, ideas are the protagonists, and they often develop much like characters down to the surprise denouement.”
 I couldn’t agree more.

 The primary question for my first book, Just Think: Nourish Your Mind to Feed Your Soul (Baker Books) was, How do I keep my mind strong and steady when life seems increasingly unsteady and complicated?
 That question led to, How do I serve and love God with my mind?
-And that question expanded to include, How does thinking as a spiritual practice address all kinds of spiritual longings?
+And that question expanded to include, How does thinking as a spiritual practice address other kinds of spiritual longings?

 My writing has appeared in Harvard Divinity Bulletin, Indiana Review, Comment, Under the Sun, Relief, and in other publications and anthologies, including Becoming: What Makes a Woman (University of Nebraska Gender Studies) and The Spirit of Food: 34 Writers on Feasting and Fasting Toward God (Cascade).
 You'll find a full list of publications below.
 To my surprise and joy, a number of my essays have earned multiple "notable" recognitions in the Best American Essays and Best Spiritual Writing anthologies and Pushcart Prize nominations.